Sisense

 Role

-Visual & web designer - I worked cross functionally with the VP of Marketing, Senior Product Designers, and Product Managers to provide a uniform visual experience for the user.
+As a Visual & Web Designer, I collaborated cross-functionally with the VP of Marketing, Senior Product Designers, and Product Managers to deliver a consistent and cohesive visual experience for users.

 Skills Applied